cloudflare/boringtun/README.md

 - `config/server/privatekey-server` is optional on first boot.
 If it is missing, the container generates a new server keypair automatically.
 - The generated or existing server public key is written to `config/server/publickey-server`.
 - The compose stack renders the server interface config from `config/templates/server.conf` at startup.
+- WireGuard ingress/NAT rules target `WG_WAN_INTERFACE`; default `auto` resolves the host default-route interface.
+- Sysctl hooks in WireGuard `PostUp` are best-effort: they retry and log warnings if denied, then continue startup.
 - The checked-in peer config `config/peer1/peer1.conf` uses tunnel IP `10.13.13.2/32`, DNS `10.13.13.1`, and endpoint `192.168.1.221:443`.
 - When a new server keypair is generated, redistribute the updated `config/peer1/peer1.conf` to clients before connecting.
 - The peer endpoint must be the Docker host’s LAN or public IP, not the container’s bridge IP.